Why Pursue a Career in Partnership Roles?

 Partnership Operations

-Partner Operations is a function responsible for managing and optimising the day-to-day activities and processes within a partnership program.
-It focuses on streamlining operations, improving efficiency, and ensuring a seamless experience for partners.
+A Partnership Operations Manager (often shortened to Partner Ops) is a critical partnership role responsible for managing and optimizing the day-to-day activities, processes, systems, and data within a company's partnership program.
+This role focuses on streamlining operations, improving efficiency, ensuring data integrity, and enabling a seamless experience for both internal teams and external partners.

 Estimated salary: US: $67K - $126K per annum (source: Glassdoor)